ELECTIVE MONARCHY

 On the other hand, religious criticism rarely reached far beyond the philosopher's circle.
 It is worth noting that a parallel religious movement took place during the Enlightenment: emotional pietism.
 The movement soon attracted more and more followers, not only in Lutheran countries.
 The private, pious, and God-loving individual now had an alternative to the organized Catholic Church.

 The tragic events following the French Revolution did not occur all over Western Europe.
 Several monarchs used the era's ideas to better their people's circumstances.
 The afterworld has pinned enlightened absolutism on those monarchs.
 They pursued a system based on Montesquieu's separation of powers.
-Many still regarded the autocratic ruler as a guarantee to prevent the onset of anarchy that would ensue if people were allowed to govern without political experience.
+Many still regarded the autocratic ruler as a guarantee against the anarchy that would ensue if people were allowed to govern without political experience.

 The consequence of this reasoning was that monarchs remained autocratic in many countries, albeit to a lesser extent.
 They chose to govern their country according to the Enlightenment's philosophical principles, including freedom of the press and religion.
 Examples of such Enlightened monarchs could be found throughout Europe, from Prussia (Frederick II) and Russia (Catherine the Great) to Sweden, where Gustav III exemplified this type of regent.